-More Time to Love
+6 Ways Minimalism Gives Us More Time to Love

 Owning something is about commitment.

 After all, it's not just the cost in money that we pay when we buy something.
 A purchase implies a commitment to clean, repair, and store an item.
-The item has to be maintained so you can keep using it.
+It's a promise to maintain the item so you can keep using it.
 This applies to clothing, kitchen items, tools, and furniture, and all the way up to cars and houses.

-I suppose it's what keeps our economy going – not just the purchasing but the resource extraction and production, manufacturing and shipping, advertising and retailing, and on to the maintenance and finally the disposal of all the things.
+It's what keeps our economy going – not just the purchasing but the resource extraction and production, manufacturing and shipping, advertising and retailing, and on to the maintenance and finally the disposal of all the things.
 It's ceaseless and all-consuming.

 And then we die, and all the stuff becomes the responsibility of our heirs.
 No matter how much of our life we devoted to the things we owned, they don't travel with us after death.
 The ancient Egyptians were wrong about that.
 Sorry.

 But at least we did our part to keep the engine of commerce turning over, right?

 Yeah, you've heard that saying.
 We pay lip service to this idea, but do our choices and actions really send that message?

 I think at the end of my life I'd rather be able to connect with the people I love because I've invested my energy and time in building and strengthening those relationships.
 I'd rather be able to say, "Remember that time we..." or "Remember how much fun we had..." than worry about who's going to keep and care for all of my stuff.

 Less stuff gives me more ability to pay attention to those people and experiences – the ones that will make my final hours happy and fulfilled.